 track:Play()

-To use the animation in your published game (where local clip URIs won't resolve for other players), you need to upload the KeyframeSequence as a real asset.
+To use an animation in your published game, you need to upload the KeyframeSequence as a real asset — locally-registered clip URIs won't resolve for other players.
 Open the KeyframeSequence in the Animation Editor and click Publish.
-Roblox returns an rbxassetid:// URI you can swap into the Animation instance's AnimationId.
+Roblox returns an rbxassetid:// URI you swap into the Animation instance's AnimationId.

-• Background NPC idles.
-Get a unique idle for every NPC in your game in minutes.
+- Background NPC idles.
+A unique idle for every NPC, quickly.

-• Emotes.
+- Emotes.
 Wave, dance, point, taunt — describe the motion, get it.
-Way faster than hand-keying.

-• First-pass prototypes.
-Get every animation roughed in so you can playtest the game loop, then polish the ones that need it.
+- First-pass prototypes.
+Rough in every animation so you can playtest the loop, then polish what needs it.

-• One-off action animations.
+- One-off actions.
 Sword swings, victory poses, taking damage.

-• Pitch-perfect combat.
-Frame-perfect hit boxes and snappy combat feel usually need hand-tuning.
+- Pitch-perfect combat.
+Frame-accurate hitboxes and snappy combat feel need hand-tuning.

-• Synchronized animations across multiple characters.
+- Synchronized multi-character animation.
 Two-character cinematic moments are very hard to get right via prompts.

-• Facial expressions.
-Roblox face animation goes through a separate system (FaceControls and FaceAnimatorService) that text prompts don't cover well.
+- Facial expressions.
+Roblox face animation goes through a separate system (FaceControls) that text prompts don't cover well.

-For these, generate a rough pass with AI and clean up in the Animation Editor.
+For these, generate a rough pass with AI and clean it up in the Animation Editor.

 Common pitfalls

 Wrong rig type.
-If your character looks like it's having a seizure when the animation plays, you almost certainly generated an R15 animation but loaded it on an R6 rig (or vice versa).
+If your character contorts when the animation plays, you almost certainly generated an R15 animation and loaded it on an R6 rig (or vice versa).

 Animation Priority not set.
 Idle animations should be Idle priority; action animations should be Action.
-Without this, your jump animation can get blended with the walk cycle and look weird.
+Without this, your jump can get blended with the walk cycle and look strange.

-Looping animations not set to loop.
-Set KeyframeSequence.Loop = true (or specify loop: true in your AI prompt) for any animation that should repeat.
+Looping not set.
+Set KeyframeSequence.Loop = true (or ask for a looping animation) for anything that should repeat.

 Pairing animations with the rest of your game

-Animations are most useful when they're paired with logic that triggers them.
+Animations are most useful paired with logic that triggers them.
 Combine this with:

 Install Revix and generate your first animation in the time it would take to open the Animation Editor manually.